 The global average conversion rate across all e-commerce markets was 1.79% in September 2021.
 Therefore, do not fret if website visitors leave without making a purchase.
 Maximise your reach with off-site upselling and cross-selling channels:

 - Instagram: With shoppable Instagram content and the Shop tab, convert views into purchases with in-app shopping on Instagram.
-Remember, high-quality images and thoughtful captions go a long way!
+Remember, high-quality images and thoughtful captions go a long way when it comes to selling on Instagram.

 - Facebook: Facebook’s dynamic ads have specific cross-selling and upselling targeting options that you could use.